 Types of Humor-Good and Bad.
 Most references for building humor in the workplace divide the concept in some form of good or bad.
 Blumenfeld and Alpern say humor can be "stress producing-bad" or "stress reducing-good."
 Good humor is generally a blessing and will help people around you.
 It is usually referred to as humor that helps or builds people.
 It will help you make the workplace or any place more fun.
 The second type of humor causes stress in people and it certainly has the potential to cause trouble in the workplace.
-This type of humor puts people down, reflects on race, gender, ethnic background, etc. It hurts people and when people are hurt the humor is one sided.
-The reduction of stress should be our objective in most humor programs.
-Here are some examples of stress producing humor that will hurt people.
+This type of humor puts people down, reflects on race, gender, ethnic background, etc. It hurts people and when people are hurt the level of humor will be one sided.
+Even though stress reduction should always be our objective in most humor programs lets look at some examples of stress producing humor that will hurt people.